Purnia Court railway station

-Purnia Court railway station, (station code:- PRNC), is a railway station serving the city of Purnea in Bihar.
+Purnia Court railway station (station code: PRNC), is a railway station serving the city of Purnea, Purnia district of the Indian state of Bihar.
 This station is managed by the East Central Railway under the Samastipur railway division.
 Earlier it was an MG line which has now been converted to standard BG line and lies on the Purnea–Banmankhi–Saharsa section.
 The BG line was inaugurated by the Railway Minister of India Suresh Prabhu on 10 June 2016.